luoj244/luoj244/README.md

 <h2 align="left">Hi 👋!
-My name is Jordan Luong and I'm a Front-End Developer from Michigan!</h2>
+My name is Jordan Luong and I'm a Web Developer from Michigan!</h2>

 ###